Sadio Mane and Joel Matip score in Liverpool demolition of Blackpool | Goal.com

 [2-2] #LFCPreSeason

 It was 4-2 at this point but Liverpool were hungry for more.
-Takumi Minamino – who equalised for the Merseysiders in regular time during the Community Shield.
+Takumi Minamino – who equalised for the Merseysiders in regular time during the Community Shield, got one again.
 Mane was replaced by Divock Origi and the Kenyan-born Belgian added the sixth in the 85th minute before 18-year-old Dutch defender Sepp van den Berg put the final nail in the coffin in the 88th minute.

 Liverpool are the reigning Premier League champions, the first time they have achieved it under the current format and a first since 1990.
 They kick off their title defense with a home tie against newly-promoted Leeds United next Saturday.